 Requires the Department of Finance and Administration to conduct personal and professional services solicitations in excess of \$75,000 for the Department of Marine Resources, the Department of Wildlife, Fisheries and Parks, the Mississippi Emergency Management Agency, and the Mississippi Development Authority.

 MISSOURI

-At the time of printing, Missouri had passed only one E&E-related measure.
-We continue to monitor the state for additional bills awaiting the Governor's signature.
+Missouri passed just two E&E-related measures in its regular session.
+SB 109 covers a multitude of E&E issues.
+We continue to monitor the state for additional special session bills.